01 | Write a property development business plan.

 The Bank of England has said that the housing market prices could drop by 30% if there is not a deal on Brexit.

 However, there is some light on the horizon.
 In the 2018 Autumn budget, the Chancellor said the government would extend the Help to Buy shared equity scheme.
 This scheme lets the government lend first-time buyers up to 40% of the value of their property, is now planned to stay until 2023.

 Also, other good news is that areas of regeneration in London and around the country are still growing.
 The housing market has managed to stay stable, and under all uncertainty, it remains strong and the right area for investment.

 Write a property development business plan.

 It doesn’t matter if you are going to be working part-time as a way to supplement your primary income.
-Alternatively, if you are full time developing properties, it is crucial that you have set out a well-defined business plan.
-Please take a look at our property developer business plan template for some more information.
+Alternatively, if you are full-time developing properties, it is crucial that you have set out a well-defined business plan.
+Please take a look at our property development business plan template for some more information.

 Also, consider what resources you will need.
 Will you require staff or a marketing agency?
 Are you going to need a website or any other resources for promoting your property?
 Consider all extra costs that are not involved in the property development build.

-Always think about what you will earn from the rental and return on investment.
+Always think about what you will earn from the rental and the return on investment.